Own website for artists and other creative: Why it is so important

 Step 1: Consistent orientation towards your art

-Working as an artist means constantly trying to increase the visibility and step into Contact Us with new fans.
+Working as an artist means constantly trying to increase visibility and get in touch with new fans.
 Getting space in galleries, solo exhibitions, art fairs and media reporting is of crucial importance for the process.
 But nothing has greater potential (especially from the perspective of a cost-benefit view) to achieve more people-and art buyers-than their own website.

 The most important advice in advance: Your website should devote yourself entirely to you and your work .
 Consider it as a attelier visit or a reading where you are not present.